Splitting the Transition Zone

 Isn't it faster to just run straight to the kitchen line without splitting?

-It can feel faster, but arriving off-balance and unable to react to a low ball at the feet usually costs more than the extra half-second a controlled split takes.
+It can feel faster.
+But arriving off-balance and unable to react to a low ball at the feet usually costs more than the extra half-second a controlled split takes.

 Related terms